-The terms of reference of the audit committee should include: relationship with the external auditors. review of financial information oversight of the financial reporting system and internal control procedures The terms of reference of the Audit Committee follow closely the requirements of the Code Provisions have been adopted by the Board.
-The terms of reference are available on the Company's website.
-Under its terms of reference, the Committee oversees the Group's financial reporting process; it also reviews the Group's internal controls and risk management system, approves the scope of work of the internal audit department and oversees the relationship with the external auditors. • The audit committee should make available its terms of reference, explaining its role and the authority delegated to it by the board.
-The Audit Committee currently consists of the following members and three meetings were held during the year.
-Details of committee members' attendance records are set out below :- Independent Non-executive Directors Attendance Chow Yu Chun, Alexander 3/3 (Chairman) Marvin Bienenfeld 1/3 Leung Ying Wah, Lambert 3/3 Lin Sun Mo, Willy 0/3 Non-executive Director Leung Churk Yin, Jeanny • information oversight of the financial reporting system and internal control procedures The audit committee should make available its terms of reference, explaining its role and the authority delegated to information oversight of the financial reporting system and internal control procedures The audit committee should make available its terms of reference, explaining its role and the authority delegated to
+Codo Pof Code Provisions Compliance Corporate Governance Practices

 Code Ref.
+Code ProvisionsThe terms of reference of the Compliance adopted by the Group

+C.3.4 audit committee should • The Company established an audit committee in 1998 and the majority of its members are

+C.3.4 include: √ Independent Non-executive Directors.

+- relationship with the macpendent from executive Birectors.

+external auditors.
+The terms of reference of the Audit Committee

+- review of financial follow closely the requirements of the Code

+information Provisions have been adopted by the Board and

+oversight of the financial are available for review on the Company's

+reporting system and website.

+internal control procedures

+• Under its terms of reference, the Committee

+• The audit committee should oversees the Group's financial reporting

+make available its terms of process; it also reviews the Group's internal

+reference, explaining its role controls and risk management system,

+and the authority delegated to approves the scope of work of the internal

+it by the board. audit department and oversees the relationship

+with the external auditors.

+The Audit Committee currently consists of the

+following members and three meetings have

+been held during the year.
+Details of committee

+members' attendance records are set out

+below:-

+Independent

+Non-executive Directors Attendance

+Chow Yu Chun, Alexander 3/3

+(Chairman)

+Marvin Bienenfeld 2/3

+Leung Ying Wah, Lambert 3/3

+Lin Sun Mo, Willy 2/3

+Non-executive Director

+Leung Churk Yin, Jeanny 1/3

+(re-designated as an Independent

+Non-executive Directors

+on 19 September 2008)

-Code Provisions Compliance Corporate Governance Practices adopted by the Group • In the three meetings held during the year, the Committee met with the external auditors to review the Company's financial statements for the six months ended 31 December 2006 and the financial statements for the year ended 30 June 2007 and recommended such financial statements to the Board for their approval and adoption; met with external auditors and internal audit department to review and discuss various audit works done by and reports prepared by internal audit department as well as the internal audit planning summary for the fiscal years 2007 and 2008.
-The Committee was satisfied as to the effectiveness of the internal controls and risk management processes during the year under review.
-C3.5 • A statement from the audit committee explaining its recommendation on the appointment, resignation or dismissal of external auditors; express disclosure where the board disagrees with the committee's view. ~ The Audit Committee recommended to the Board that, subject to shareholders' approval at the forthcoming Annual General Meeting, Deloitte Touche Tohmatsu be re-appointed as the external auditors for the fiscal year 2008.
-For the year ended 30 June 2007, the external auditors received HK\$2,748,000 for audit services and HK\$843,000 for non-audit services.
-C3.6 • The audit committee should be provided with sufficient resources to discharge its duties.
-1 Independent professional advice will be brought to supplement internal resources where appropriate.
+Code Ref.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group The principal work performed by the committee during the year included: review of the Company's financial statements for the year ended 30 June 2007 and for the six months ended 31 December 2007 and recommending such financial statements to the Board for their approval and adoption; discussions with the external auditors and reporting to the Board any significant matters arising from the interim/annual audit; review of the audit reports submitted by Internal Audit regarding the systems of internal control and risk management; review and approval of the audit planning The Committee was satisfied as to the overall effectiveness of the internal controls and risk management process during the year under review.
+C.3.5 • A statement from the audit committee explaining its recommendation on the appointment, resignation or dismissal of external auditors; express disclosure where the board disagrees with the committee's view. ✓ The Audit Committee recommended to the Board that, subject to shareholders' approval at the forthcoming Annual General Meeting, Deloitte Touche Tohmatsu be re-appointed as the external auditors for the fiscal year 2009.
+For the year ended 30 June 2008, the external auditors received HK\$2,242,000 for audit services and HK\$6,383,000 for non-audit services.
+C.3.6 The audit committee should be provided with sufficient resources to discharge its duties. ✓ Independent professional advice will be brought to supplement internal resources where appropriate.